sgoulas/pdpProject/docs/DevelopmentDiary/July/July.md

 I will recreate the example project as is, meaning no typescript and all in an `index` file but as soon as it functions as expected I will transform it to typescript and also split the code to different files according to their intended functionality.

-Next: add faker as dev dependency, check the "next steps" section from https://www.apollographql.com/docs/apollo-server/getting-started/#combined-example
+Added faker as dev dependency, checked the "next steps" section from https://www.apollographql.com/docs/apollo-server/getting-started/#combined-example and added a sample query / schema stitching example in the server.

+Now I am thinking about adding a `phone` type in my server in order to replace the current `books` just so that I leave it at a state that adheres to my final aim and to not retain the docs example.